HamidrezaAmz/MagicalPdfViewer/README.md

 # THIS CORE IS BASED ON [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer).
-## I HASVE MADE SOME CHANGES ON CORE PDFIUM THAT USED IN THIS LIBRARY
+## I HAVE MADE SOME CHANGES ON CORE PDFIUM THAT USED IN THIS LIBRARY

 ### Installing